shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 <hr>

-<span style="color: red;">🚨 I am currently transitioning from the PrivaSeer project and seeking a new lab to continue my work in generative AI. 🚨</span>
+ I am transitioning from the PrivaSeer project and seeking a new lab to continue my work in generative AI.

+ ### Ongoing Projects

+**Sector of Activity Prediction for PrivaSeer**

+- **Aim**: Predict the sector of activities from companies' website content.
+- **Contributions**:
+  - **Dataset**: Collected around 250k website contents with 10 unique industry labels as the gold standard.
+  - Developed a new paradigm inspired by the multi-sectoral approach of the companies' activities to assign the three most related sectors to each website content.
+  - **Sector of Activity Classifier**: Fine-tuned a large language model (LLM) to predict the sector of activities for a given website using zero-shot learning.
+  - Released tools and models to the research community to support further research in the sector of activity prediction.

+**Tuned DP-Prompt: An Aligned Local Differential Privacy Approach for Lightweight LLMs**

+- **Aim**: Enhance the privacy-utility trade-off in defending against author de-anonymization attacks using instruction tuning and RLHF to align lightweight LLMs with gold standard proprietary models such as GPT4.
+- **Contributions**:
+  - Pioneered the use of instruction tuning to improve privacy-utility trade-offs with smaller, open-source LLMs.
+  - Evaluated various models to demonstrate the effectiveness of Tuned DP-Prompt.

 ### Key Research & Academic Experience
 - **Penn State**: PrivaSeer - Enhancing the accessibility of privacy policies.